 - 2.3.
 The Board is balanced in its composition with each director bringing a range of complementary skills and experience to Qube.
-Further details regarding the relevant skills, experience, tenure and expertise of each director are set out in the directors' Report contained in Qube's 2022 Annual Report. - 2.4.
-The Board has set key priorities as a background to which it has established the skills and expertise it requires of its members.
-These priorities are: - a. expansion and diversification of logistics activities. - b. organic growth from new and existing customers. - c. investment in facilities, equipment and acquisitions. - d. development of systems, technology and IT assets and infrastructure with a focus on cyber security.
+Further details regarding the relevant skills, experience, tenure and expertise of each director are set out in the directors' Report contained in Qube's 2023 Annual Report. - 2.4.
+During the reporting period, the committee worked on developing a non-Executive Director recruitment policy which is intended to come into effect from FY 24. - 2.5.

-2.5.
 Based on its succession planning in the context of Qube's business and strategy, the NRC determined that, for the Reporting Period, director competencies and skills met the competencies and skills required for Qube's businesses.
 As at the end of the Reporting Period, the directors had the following skills and experience set out in the in the Board Skills Matrix (at Appendix 1).